Low Stomach Acid vs High Stomach Acid: How to Tell the Difference

 The Baking Soda Test

-Dietary Adjustments: Including fermented foods and bitter herbs (there are many blends existing on the market) prior to meals can stimulate digestion and secretion of stomach acid.
+Including fermented foods and bitter herbs (there are many blends existing on the market) prior to meals can stimulate digestion and secretion of stomach acid.
+Ensure you have adequate protein intake for your needs.
+Addressing nutrient deficiencies is also a must.
+I highly recommend you work with a nutritionist or dietician for proper support.
 If your mucosa is irritated, avoid spicy foods, caffeine and alcohol.

-Lifestyle Changes: Eating smaller meals, chewing thoroughly and avoid lying down after eating.
-A short walk after a meal does wonders.
-Stress management also contributes to optimal stomach acid function so I usually recommend a few rounds of mindful breathing before eating.
+Eat smaller meals, in a relaxed state, and chew thoroughly.
+Avoid lying down just after eating.
+A short walk post-meal does wonders.
+Stress management also contributes to optimal stomach acid function, so I usually recommend a few rounds of mindful breathing before eating.

-Supplementation: If herbal bitters don’t cut it for you, you could supplement with Betaine HCL.
-However not everyone should try supplementing with it so only do so under the supervision of an experienced practitioner.
+Acid supplementation should always be individualized.
+If herbal bitters don’t cut it for you, you could try supplementing with Betaine HCl.
+However, not everyone should use Betaine HCl, so only do so under the supervision of an experienced practitioner.

 Work with me